captainsidph/goblinnoteapp/README.md

 # goblinapp
-A gobline themed note app made with reactjs
+A gobline themed note app made with reactjs.